 You filled out the form!
 What’s next?

 We will get back to you.
-Our 2019 enrollment period has ended but we hope to continue and even expand the program in 2020.
+We hope to continue and even expand the program in 2020.
 We will note your interest and will be in touch if we are able to bring the program to your neighborhood.
 If so, we will set up a time for one of our designers to visit your boulevard and discuss it with you.
 This will include talking about plant choices, establishment and future care.
-If you have any questions about partipication or the project, please email Yordanose at email@example.com.
+If you have any questions about partipication or the project, please email Yordanose at firstname.lastname@example.org.

 The program is based on our 2016-2017 pilot work in Minneapolis’ Harrison neighborhood, called Blooming Boulevards.
 Installed in 2017, the 10,825 sq. ft. of bioswales in Harrison boulevards help to improve water quality, create pollinator habitat and make green spaces in the neighborhood more attractive.